Mr. Safety nudges you toward the Danger Zone

 None of these options should be considered rescue; all they can do is prolong your survival time until rescue can reach you.
 A full size life raft is the best of these bad options; don’t consider getting into a life raft as an escape from peril: at best you’re exchanging one form of peril for another.

 The other thing that goes with you when you ditch the boat is the “ditch bag”.
 When you sign on for a passage the skipper will likely have a ditch bag prepared; make sure by asking which important paperwork the skipper will need copies of for the ditch bag.

-Mr Safety’s 90 liter dry bag doubles as a ditch bag.
+Mr Safety’s 90 liter dry bag (affiliate link) doubles as a ditch bag.
 Recalling the threes Mr. Safety keeps the emergency water and emergency food in the dry bag.
 The bag itself is airtight and can be used to float further above the water to slow the onset of hypothermia.
 Toward this end when feasible Mr. Safety moves non-survival gear out of the dry bag when getting settled.
 Mr. Safety keeps all of his emergency communications gear in the ditch bag (except his Personal EPIRB which is kept on his person).
 Mr. Safety doesn’t bring flares or other pyrotechnics but always has a whistle, a mirror and an extra submersible flashlight inside.
 The extra clothes inside could also be put to use for keeping warm or sun protection.

 The Outlook on Safety

 We’ve considered some very dire situations; I understand if you’re more apprehensive now than when you started.
 But I am reassured by what has been said here.
 As pick up crew on a passage you can bring your own ditch bag; a ditch bag that provides two of the threes and helps with the other two.
 You can provide your own immersion gear, up to and including a personal life raft!
 You can bring your own gear that all but ensures you stay with the boat.

 You can provide your own state of the art gear communication gear for summoning assistance.